Indonesian meatballs in sweet soy sauce

 The perfect meatballs

-For these meatballs, we mix 2/3 pound ground beef and pork blend with 2 tablespoons kecap manis, 1 large egg, a pinch of ground nutmeg, 1 teaspoon sambal oelek (or sriracha) for gentle heat, 1/4 cup breadcrumbs, and 2 finely minced shallots plus 1 clove garlic.
+For these meatballs, we mix ground beef and pork blend with kecap manis (or sweet soy sauce), one large egg, a pinch of ground nutmeg, a little sambal oelek (or sriracha) for gentle heat, breadcrumbs, and very finely minced shallots and cloves of garlic.
 Season with salt and black pepper, then shape into meatballs.

 Indonesian meatballs recipe